Kous92/MVVM-UIKit-iOS-Combine-test/README.md

 The novelty being the View Model is that it has the responsibility to manage the business logic and update the view by disposing of properties that the view will display through data binding.

 Data binding is a link between the view and the view model, where the view through user interactions will send a signal to the view model to run a specific business logic.
-This signal will allow
-Le data binding est un lien entre la vue et la vue modèle, où la vue par le biais des interactions avec l'utilisateur va envoyer un signal à la vue modèle afin d'effectuer une logique métier spécifique.
 This signal will allow the update of the data of the model data and thus allow automatic refresh of the view.
 Data binding in iOS can be done with:
 - Delegation
 - Callbacks (closures)
 - Functional Reactive Programming (**RxSwift, Combine**)